kahramankostas/IoTDevIDv2/README.md

 # Requirements and Infrastructure:

-Wireshark and Python 3.6 was used to create the application files.
+Wireshark and Python 3.6 were used to create the application files.
 Before running the files, it must be ensured that [Wireshark](https://www.wireshark.org/), [Python 3.6+](https://www.python.org/downloads/) and the following libraries are installed.

 | Library | Task |
 | ------ | ------ |